"Growing up, my faith was such an important part of my life, but lately I can't stop thinking about how it may have harmed me."

-Many of the people I work with have outgrown the religious traditions they were raised in, or have stepped away from communities that once felt nurturing but later became restrictive or toxic.
-Yet their longing for meaning, connection, and spiritual depth remains.
-Just in a new form.
+Many of the people I work with have outgrown the religious traditions they were raised in, or have stepped away from communities that once felt nurturing but later felt restrictive, oppressive, toxic, or abusive.

-In our work together, I honor that longing.
 I welcome those who wish to explore the spiritual dimension of life in ways that feel authentic and life-giving, whether within or beyond traditional frameworks.

 For some people, the religious beliefs and community they were part of were not only constricting, they were abusive.
 Religious trauma can leave deep emotional and spiritual scars, creating shame, confusion, and a painful disconnection from your authentic self.

 Religious trauma can feel like a wound to the soul.
 A fracture between who you were told to be, and who you really are.
+Even when they have left the church, the rigid thinking and underlying pervasive feelings of guilt often stay inside, quietly stealing joy and making a person feel unworthy of the income, relationships, and the life they desire.

 When you’ve given your life to ministry, stepping away can feel like losing not only your vocation, but your identity and your way of belonging in the world.
 Many former pastors, missionaries, teachers, and faith leaders come to therapy carrying exhaustion, doubt, and a longing to rediscover what feels true.